 The Prater is a large public park, which includes an amusement park that’s considered one of the oldest in the world.
 Home to a Ferris wheel, carnival games, restaurants, and beer gardens, it’s a go-to spot for locals and visitors alike when the weather starts to warm up.
 Map it out here.

 Music is at the heart of Austrian culture, from operas to waltzes to world-famous composers (we’re looking at you, Mozart and Beethoven).
 So it comes as no surprise that travelers love to indulge in a local performance during free evenings in Vienna.
+It’s the perfect way to learn firsthand how the “City of Music” got its nickname.
 Your Tour Director can help you get tickets to specific events, whether you’d like an evening at the orchestra, the ballet, or a choir recital.

 Post up at a cafe